 })

-When I run npm test
+When I run npm run test

 in my terminal and my jest test fails, I’ll now be able to see the component and the test that failed like so: